January 27th, 2012

 With the idea of placement in mind, it helps to think of the constraints and boundaries of your visualization.
 Careful consideration of its landscape prevents you from ending up with a “hairball” of data.
 Putting meaning behind placement helps the layout of the data but also conveys greater knowledge about it.

 Noah and Jared Spool discuss creating data visualizations in this podcast.
-And you won’t want to miss Noah’s virtual seminar, Telling the Right Story with Data Visualizations, on Thursday, February 2.
+And you should also check out Noah’s virtual seminar, Telling the Right Story with Data Visualizations.

 As always we love to hear your thoughts.
 Please share with us in our comments section.